TengMCing/PhD/Thesis/03-chap3.pdf.md

 $\hat{D}$ is an estimator of the difference between the true residual distribution and the reference residual distribution.
 This difference primarily arises from deviations in model assumptions.
 The magnitude of $D$ directly reflects the degree of these deviations, thus making $\hat{D}$ instrumental in forming a model violations index (MVI).

+Note that if more observations are used for estimating the linear regression, the result of @eq-kl-1 will increase, as the integration will be performed over a higher-dimensional space.
+For a consistent data generating process, $D$ typically increases logarithmically with the number of observations.
+This behaviour comes from the relationship $D = \text{log}(1 + D_{KL})$, where $D_{KL} = \sum_{i=1}^{n}D_{KL}^{(i)}$ under the assumption of independence.

-Note that @eq-kl-0 might be influenced by the number of random variables involved in its evaluation.
-Generally, a larger number of observations will lead to a greater distance $D$.
+Since $\hat{D}$ is an estimate of $D$, it is expected that a larger number of observations will also lead to a higher $\hat{D}$.
 However, this does not imply that $\hat{D}$ fails to accurately represent the extent of model violations.
 In fact, when examining residual plots with more observations, we often observe a stronger visual signal strength, as the underlying patterns are more likely to be revealed, except in cases of significant overlapping.

-For a consistent data generating process, $D$ typically increases logarithmically with the number of observations.
-This behaviour comes from the relationship $D = \text{log}(1 + D_{KL})$, where $D_{KL} = \sum_{i=1}^{n}D_{KL}^{(i)}$ under the assumption of independence.

 Therefore, the Model Violations Index (MVI) can be proposed as